 John Robin Teague (March 14, 1807 - February 22, 1891) Mary Polly Reid (June 13, 1813 – August 8, 1892)

 John was born on March 14, 1807, in Moore County, North Carolina to Isaac Teague and Amy Rebecca Lawler.
 He married Mary Polly Reid.
 She was born on June 13, 1813 in North Carolina.
 John was also called Robin in several documents and books.
+His middle name was also spelled either with 1 B or 2.

 John died on February 22, 1891, in Henderson County, Tennessee and is buried in Antioch Cemetery, Lexington—Henderson County, Tennessee.
 Mary died on August 8, 1892 also in Henderson County and is buried beside John.